BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method

 \subsection{Deformation Model via Neural Blend Skinning}

 We define mappings $\mathcal{W}^{t,\rightarrow}$ and $\mathcal{W}^{t,\leftarrow}$ based on a neural blend skinning model approximating articulated body motion.
 Defining invertible warps for neural deformation representations is difficult~\cite{chen2021snarf}.
-Our formulation represents 3D warps as compositions of weighted \emph{rigid-body transformations}, each of which is differentiable and invertible.
+Our formulation represents 3D warps as compositions of neural-weighted \emph{rigid-body transformations}, each of which is differentiable and invertible.

 {\bf Blend skinning deformation.} Given a 3D point ${\bf X}^t$ at time $t$, we wish to find its corresponding 3D point ${\bf X}^*$ in the canonical space.
-Conceptually, ${\bf X}^*$ can be considered as points in the ``rest'' pose at a fixed camera view point.
-Our formulation finds mappings between ${\bf X}^t$ and ${\bf X}^*$ by blending the rigid transformations of $B$ bones (3D coordinate systems).
-Let ${\bf G}^t \in SE(3)$ be a root body transformation of the object from canonical space to time $t$, and ${\bf J}^t_{b} \in SE(3)$ be a rigid transformation that moves the $b$-th bone from its ``zero-configuration'' to deformed state $t$, then we have
+Conceptually, ${\bf X}^*$ can be considered as points in the \emph{rest} pose at a fixed camera view point.
+Our formulation finds mappings between ${\bf X}^t$ and ${\bf X}^*$ by blending the rigid transformations of 3D coordinate of bones.
+Let ${\bf G}^t \in SE(3)$ be a transformation of the object root body from canonical space to time $t$, and ${\bf J}^t_{b} \in SE(3)$ be a rigid transformation that moves the $b$-th bone from its rest configuration to deformed state $t$, then we have